So, you’re an environmental organization and you have a blog.

 With well written regular content, you’ll build trust.
 And with trust, comes supporters.

-And with supporters, comes donations, and a spread of your mission and goals.
+With supporters, comes donations, and a spreading of your mission and goals.

 And that, above all is, should be the purpose of your environmental blog.